turingschool/mod-0-curriculum/session1/index.md

 - Color coding your calendar can give you a quick snapshot of how you are allocating your time
 - Purposefully build in scheduled time for health, wellness and whatever else you need to be your best self!
 If you don't plan for it - chances are it won't happen
 - Turing moves fast, but it is still a marathon.
 How can you make sure you are creating a sustainable schedule/routine?
 - Build in time each week to reflect on how well you stuck to your schedule.
-Be graceous to yourself and adjust the upcoming week
+Be gracious to yourself and adjust the upcoming week
 - Avoid context shifting too frequently - this can be extremely exhausting!
 It is better to have dedicated blocks of time for particular tasks as opposed to focusing on a bunch of separate tasks within one block of time